More-Sushant/Heart-Disease-Classification/README.md

 These parameters are commonly used in machine learning models to predict the likelihood of heart disease.
 Analyzing these factors, a model can identify individuals at higher risk and recommend appropriate interventions.

-Upvote this repo and follow for more.
+Upvote this repo and follow for more⬆️⬆️⬆️🔝.